HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 	- All **Member**s have equally weighted votes.
 	- During voting, **Member**s will rank candidates in order of preference counting up, with 1 being the most preferred, 2 being the next most preferred, and so on.
 Voters may stop ranking candidates at any point.
 	- The counting of the votes will occur in rounds:
+		1. If there is a candidate with more than 50 percent of the remaining votes, they are elected to office.
-		1. If there is more than one candidate left, eliminate the one with the fewest first-preference votes.
+		2. If there is more than one candidate left, eliminate the one with the fewest first-preference votes.
-		2. Reassign votes held by the eliminated candidates to the next-highest preference on each ballot (setting aside any with no remaining preferences).
+		3. Reassign votes held by the eliminated candidates to the next-highest preference on each ballot (setting aside any with no remaining preferences).
-		3. Return to step 1.
+		4. Return to step 1.

 	- At the end of this procedure, in the event that two or more candidates are tied for the most remaining first preference votes, then the tie shall be decided by the incoming **Committee**, excluding those in respect of whom the votes are tied.
 		- In the event that the incoming Committee is unable to decide the outcome of the tie, then the Returning Officer shall decide the outcome of the tie.